-She has also represented the interests of a variety of agencies, including the Crown Prosecution Service, Her Majesty’s Revenue and Customs, Department for Business, Innovation and Skills, the Department for Work and Pensions and the Environment Agency.
+She acts on behalf of a variety of agencies, including the Crown Prosecution Service, HMRC, the DWP, DVSA and the Environment Agency.

-Claire has appeared in the Youth and Magistrates’ Court although her practice is now predominantly prosecuting and defending in the Crown Court.
-She is a CPS Level 3 prosecutor and has an established Crown Court practice with experience in a variety of cases including dishonesty and drugs offences, to sexual offending and violent offences including GBH and murder.
+Claire predominantly prosecutes and defends in the Crown Court.
+She is a CPS Level 3 prosecutor with an established Crown Court practice.
+She has experience in a variety of offences including dishonesty and drugs offences, to sexual offending and violent offences including GBH and murder.